LyricSantana/lyrics_macropad/README.md

 ## Information About my Project
 ### Inspiration
 I've always wanted a Macropad that I could program each individual component to do whatever I wanted to do.
 I use keybinds a LOT in most programs I use, so I hope to figure out which ones I use most and modify the code to do what I need.
-I added the OLED screen last minute because I wanted to add whatever silly image I wanted onto there!
+I added the OLED screen last minute because I wanted to add whatever image I wanted onto there!
 Overall, creating this was super fun, and I learned more than I was expecting!

 ### Challenges
 I had previous experience with Autodesk Fusion 360, but I had never touched KiCad prior to starting this project.
 The learning curve was pretty steep for me, but once I got the hang of it, it was a lot better!
 I'm sure that there are lots of things I could have done better in my PCB design, so I would want to continue to do more research and learn best practices.
 Overall, it was still very fun, despite having to watch multiple tutorials for KiCad, and I learned a lot about the program!